Zhongzhu-Chu/Zhongzhu-Chu.github.io/index.md

 ---
 #### WHO AM I

 I am Zhongzhu Chu, a Ph.D.
 Candidate in School of International and Public Affairs at Shanghai Jiao Tong University.
-My research interests mainly focus on environmental economics, environmental policy, innovation performance, and urban digital governance.
+My research interests mainly focus on environmental governance, climate risk, innovation performance, and urban digital governance.

 Before joining SJTU, I received my B.S. and M.S. degrees from University of Chinese Academy of Social Sciences (UCASS) and University of Science and Technology Beijing (USTB).
 I have also published and served as a reviewer for several internationally recognized journals.